msoucy/msoucy.me/content/2014/04/16-teamprop2.md

 My team chose to start a project called [Math Island][], which is a fraction based puzzle game.
 Students can xplore mazes and combine fractions to help Karel the robot escape the dreaded Math Island!

+This fulfills the curriculum requirement:

+> **Extend understanding of fraction equivalence and ordering.**
+  1. Explain why a fraction $\frac{a}{b}$ is equivalent to a fraction $\frac{n \cdot a}{n \cdot b}$ by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
+Use this principle to recognize and generate equivalent fractions.
+  2. Compare two fractions with different numerators and different denominators, e.g., by creating common denominators or numerators, or by comparing to a benchmark fraction such as $\frac{1}{2}$.
+Recognize that comparisons are valid only when the two fractions refer to the same whole.
+Record the results of comparisons with symbols $&gt;$, $=$, or $&lt;$, and justify the conclusions, e.g., by using a visual fraction model.

 What are the easy parts?

 * The Math